-LEVEL: II SEMESTER: II COURSE CODE: ECON 2001 COURSE TITLE: INTERMEDIATE MICROECONOMICS II CREDITS: 3 PREREQUISITES: ECON 2000 DEPARTMENT RESPONSIBLE: ECONOMICS COURSE DESCRIPTION.
-This source prospects a signate
+LEVEL: II SEMESTER: II COURSE CODE: ECON 2001 COURSE TITLE: INTERMEDIATE MICROECONOMICS II CREDITS: 3 PREREQUISITES: ECON 2000 DEPARTMENT RESPONSIBLE: ECONOMICS

 COURSE DESCRIPTION: This course presents a rigorous analysis of the theory of firm behaviour and welfare economics and demonstrates that microeconomics is central to an understanding of business decision-making and government intervention in markets.
 At the end of the course you will understand how microeconomic theory can be used to explain firm behaviour and the conditions under which a case can be made for government intervention in markets.